AjayLohith/Portfolio/README.md

-# Ajay's Web Developer Portfolio
+# My Portfolio

-This is Ajay's personal web developer portfolio, designed to showcase skills, projects, and professional experiences.
+This is my personal web developer portfolio, designed to showcase skills, projects, and professional experiences.
 The portfolio is built with a focus on performance, accessibility, and compatibility across devices, providing a seamless user experience.

 ## Features